KTHAIS-Gnosis/.github/README.md

 - In the petroleum & gas space, much of the data sits trapped in figures and scanned reports
 - Automated tools can unlock large-scale digitization, trend analysis, and downstream analytics
-- Our benchmark reveals empirical strengths/weaknesses: where VLMs hallucinate, misread, or misalign axes
+- Our benchmark reveals empirical strengths/weaknesses: where LVLMs hallucinate, misread, or misalign axes

 ---